Hillsdale Screen House

 - Hillsdale, NY

 The house is an "L" shape holding the north and west sides of the courtyard.
 A white cedar rainscreen skins the house and peels off to create the wood fencing of the south and east sides of the courtyard.
-Exterior sliding shutters, constructed as solid rain screen, allow the house to be closed down during times when the owners are away.
+Exterior sliding shutters, constructed as solid rain screen, allow the house to be closed down when the owners are away.
 The landscape within the courtyard will be a tended garden, and all else outside the courtyard walls will return to a more raw and natural state.